-John Alderman is the marketing manager of Kraft-Heinz, a huge multi-national food and beverage company.
+John Alderman is an ex marketing manager at multinationals Unilever & Kraft Heinz.
 John’s experience is in building regional marketing plans for a wide range of products and working on Kraft-Heinz’s marketing strategy for Europe and the UK.
-His in-depth knowledge of the UK dairy supply chain means he had a lot to offer Lewis Road.
+His knowledge of the UK dairy supply chain means he had a lot to offer Lewis Road.

 How did Bharti and John help Lewis Road?

 Bharti and John both had three-hour meetings with Jamie and the Lewis Road team, where they shared their knowledge and insights into the food and beverage industry, expanding overseas and the inner workings of the UK dairy and supermarket industries.
 After their meetings, Jamie said “I feel much more on track and it is amazing to have someone to turn to with such incredible experience in the FMCG industry.
 Kea is a fantastic network and it is so nice that other Kiwis are so willing to help and offer their services.”